Big-Life-Lab/predictive-algorithms/README.md

 # Predictive algorithm reference documents

+## Important

+Due to some of the files being too large for github, you need to install a git extension called git-lfs before cloning this repo.
+To download the extension go here https://git-lfs.github.com/

 ## Two documents describe the algorithms

 **1) Questionnaire file**.
 This file describes questions for the predictors.
 The questions are the same as those questions in the surveys or assessment instruments used to create the predictive algorithms.
 Also included are the allowed responses and response skip patterns.

 The question file is a LimeSurvey survey template (.lss and .csv). [https://www.limesurvey.org](https://www.limesurvey.org/)

 **2) Algorithm file**.
 This file describes the method to calculate the risk of the outcome, based on the predictors from the questionnaire file.